openssl/openssl/INSTALL.md

                    Only install the OpenSSL man pages (Unix only).

     install_html_docs
-                   Only install the OpenSSL html documentation.
+                   Only install the OpenSSL HTML documentation.

     list-tests
                    Prints a list of all the self test names.